bootchk/multiProtocolNordic/readme.md

 Experimental.

-Derived from NRF SDK examples/multiprotocol/ble_app_gzll
+Derived from NRF SDK examples/multiprotocol/ble_app_gzll Modified to be object oriented, hopefully more understandable and modifiable.

 Project is C++
 Some hacks necessary to get C code to compile with C++